Behavioral Risk Factor Surveillance System (BRFSS)

 The New York City Community Health Survey (CHS) is an annual cross-sectional telephone survey conducted by the Bureau of Epidemiology Services at the New York City Department of Health and Mental Hygiene.
 The CHS provides data on the health of New York City residents.
 The annual sample includes approximately 8,500 adults ages 18 and older from all five city boroughs.
 All data collected are based on self-report.

-Some data not shown (suppressed) on map and graphs due to estimates being imprecise:
+Some data are not shown due to estimates being imprecise:

 Administrative data from medical claims submitted by NYS healthcare providers.
 HIV-related indicators identified from billing codes reflecting HIV care and prevention services such as HIV testing, ARV prescriptions, and PrEP prescriptions.